Teacher(s)

 Evaluation methods

-During the second session, the evaluation consists of an exam (50%) plus the presentation grade (50%).
-If the presentation grade is absent or has already been included in the June evaluation, this grade will be replaced by a personal research essay.
-Note that it is possible to make the presentation during the semester, asked for a presence grade in June and therefore use the presentation grade in the September evaluation.
+In the second exam session, the assessment will be based on the same components.
+If the presentation grade is missing or has already been counted during the June session, it will be replaced by an individual research paper.
+Note that it is possible to give the presentation during the semester, request a participation grade in June, and consequently carry over the presentation grade to the September session.

-During the second session, the evaluation consists of an exam (50%) plus the presentation grade (50%).
-If the presentation grade is absent or has already been included in the June evaluation, this grade will be replaced by a personal research essay.
-Note that it is possible to make the presentation during the semester, asked for a presence grade in June and therefore use the presentation grade in the September evaluation.
+In the second exam session, the assessment will be based on the same components.
+If the presentation grade is missing or has already been counted during the June session, it will be replaced by an individual research paper.
+Note that it is possible to give the presentation during the semester, request a participation grade in June, and consequently carry over the presentation grade to the September session.

 Online resources